-(c) A discount of 20% is available if the mineral is processed in Queensland and the metal produced is at least 95% copper.
-No royalty is payable on the first \$100,000 of copper produced each year.

-(d) New mines may qualify for a concessional rate of 2.0% for the first five years.
+- (c) A discount of 20% is available if the mineral is processed in Queensland and the metal produced is at least 95% copper.
+No royalty is payable on the first \$100,000 of copper produced each year. - (d) New mines may qualify for a concessional rate of 2.0% for the first five years.
+This concession will not be available for applications received from 1 July 2020.